gis-ops/tutorials/flask/Flask_GeoAPI_setup.md

 ## tl;dr

 You can find a working solution in `/examples/base_api/`.
+It's covering the basic functionality of the tutorial, but the Swagger-UI is highly customized.
+You like it?
+Stay tuned, this topic of `how to customize Swagger-UI` together with FLASK-RESTPlus will be covered in the next tutorials.

-Once you have entered the folder create a venv and install the requirements with:
+Once you have entered the `examples/base_api/` folder, create a `venv` and install the requirements with:

 ```bash
 virtualenv -p python3 ./venv
 source ./venv/bin/activate
 pip -r requirements.txt
 ```
+For explanations on how to set up `virtualenv` or `python3`, please read the first part of the tutorial.

 You should be able to run the api now with:
 ```python
 python run.py